Sritamag14/Sritamag14/README.md

 ## 💻 About Me

 I'm currently working as a **Cloud & Exchange Administrator at Accenture**, but my journey into tech wasn't a conventional one.
 I started with a background in **Humanities and Mass Communication**, but my passion for technology led me down a new path.
-I self-learned cloud technologies and now I'm upskilling further through a **Gen AI and Machine Learning course with IIT Kanpur**.
+I self-learned cloud technologies and now I'm upskilling further through the **Professional Certificate Course in  Gen AI and Machine Learning course with IIT Kanpur in collaboration with Simplilearn**.

 ---